momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 This is great when trying to avoid map hazards like low ceilings, since you stay low to the ground while keeping a small collision box if you choose to stay crouched.  ![image](../../../../assets/Crouch_Bhop.png)
 Crouching will also limit your ability to turn in the air and thus gain speed as well.

-**Standup**: While in the air, if you crouch close enough to the ground (less than 18 units away) the engine will not let you uncrouch since you'll clip into the floor, instead it waits until the moment you've hit the ground or more space has opened up beneath you and uncrouches.
-This behavior gives you a nice grace period to execute a frame-perfect (or tick-perfect) outcome.
+**Standup**: While in the air, if you crouch close enough to the ground (less than 18 units away) the engine will not let you uncrouch since you'll clip into the floor, instead it waits until the moment you've hit the ground or more space has opened beneath you and uncrouches.
+This behavior gives you a nice grace period to execute a normally frame-perfect (or tick-perfect) outcome of being in a standing position as soon as you land.
 (Note that the faster you are falling, the shorter the grace period is).

 **Standup Bhop**: Combines a Standup with a Bhop.
 The result is you gain extra airtime and distance with your crouch, but your next jump is in the standing position meaning you can “tuck in your legs” again and get the extra 18 units of height.
 This technique is especially useful in 1.6 Climb since you will also bleed slightly more time off stamina by staying in the air longer.
 Standup Bhops are not a replacement for regular Bhops or Crouch Bhops, since you may prefer to land sooner and jump sooner or need to avoid map hazards.

 **Double Duck [1.6 Climb only]**: In 1.6 Climb, while on the ground pressing crouch and releasing it before you are fully on the ground will cause the game to uncrouch you prematurely, the result is that you pop 18 units off the ground (very small compared to a jump) you can improve this height by crouching again in the air resulting in being 36 units off the ground (better but still small compared to a jump).
-you can use Double Ducks to climb small humps without wasting time overshooting with a jump, but in addition to this they have one big advantage over jumps:
+Binding crouch to the scroll wheel makes these rapid crouches easier. you can use Double Ducks to climb small humps without wasting time overshooting with a jump, but in addition to this they have one big advantage over jumps:
-**crouching is not considered a jump so the jump-land penalty does not activate.**
+**crouching is not considered a jump, so the jump-land penalty does not activate.**
 This means you can gain speed with air strafing without worrying about slowing down upon landing.
 This is used in Count Jumps.
+If you wish to perform a Standup version that will give the most airtime it is better to have another bind for crouch on a keyboard so that it can be held.

 **Count Jump [1.6 Climb only]**: Done by first gaining speed with a Prestrafe than Double Ducking to gain more speed in the air, land then finally jump.
-It can also be used in a Bhop sequence where doing another jump would result in over/under shooting the next platform, in this case the double duck is used as a "mini-jump" in the sequence and most be timed just like a Bhop with the first tap of duck being right as you land and the second tap being right after.
+It can also be used in a Bhop sequence where doing another jump would result in over/under shooting the next platform, in this case the double duck is used as a "mini-jump" in the sequence, and most be timed just like a Bhop.
 This is also sometimes called a **Count Jump**.
-**Duck Roll [1.6 Climb only]**: Sometimes called G-strafe in Counter-Strike, Duck Roll is its given name in Half-life so for consistency's sake It will be called Duck Roll.
+**Duck Roll [1.6 Climb only]**: Sometimes called Ground Strafing or G-Strafing  in Counter-Strike, Duck Roll is its given name in Half-life so for consistency's sake It will be called Duck Roll.
-It is a "Bhop" sequence comprised entirely of Double Ducks.
+It is a "Bhop" sequence comprised entirely of rapid Double Ducks.
 This lets you get past the Bhop speed cap since it is not considered a jump.
 It is very hard to maintain Duck Rolls given how much more frequently you must crouch compared to jumps in a Bhop sequence.
 Duck Rolls are vertically limited, so even with more speed they may not reach a place a Bhop can.
+In Climb it is usually used after landing from a surf or slide to maintain high speed.
+Since Duck Rolls are just many Double Ducks, it is possible to perform a Standup version that requires holding crouch for a little bit after doing a Double Duck which preserves speed a little better.
 Duck Roll’s effectiveness heavily depends on the map.
 **High Jump [1.6 Climb only]**: In Source and Goldsrc there exists a property called **edge friction** it decides what factor that "normal" friction will be multiplied by when a player is close to an edge.
 If it is set higher than 1, you will slow down every time you are close to the edge of a platform.
 These are the edge frictions for each Climb mode:  **TBD (MomClimb)**,     **1 (KZT)**,       **2 (1.6 Climb)**.
 >[!NOTE]
 > Currently, 1.6 Climb is the only Climb mode whose edge friction is different than the normal friction